 Acknowledge your existing money beliefs to reassess your relationship with money.
 Uncovering the reasons behind your financial behaviors can help you achieve your financial and life goals.

 You may not have been aware of it, but you have a relationship with money that has been created since childhood and influenced by others, society, and marketing efforts.

 The truth is that money is actually quite simple – we make money to spend money.
-However, our money beliefs impact how we manage money either causing distress or leads to success.
+However, our money beliefs impact how we manage money, either causing distress or lead to success.